rmainzer/ciuupi/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Modified examples to use `\donttest{}` instead of commenting out code that took >5 seconds to execute
+* Modified examples to use `\donttest{}` instead of commenting out code that takes >5 seconds to execute

 ## Test enviornments
 * local Windows 10, R 3.4.3